danorel/really/README.md

-# Foobar
+# really

-Foobar is a Python project for dealing with ...
+Foobar is a Python project for dealing with reinforcement learning method implementation

 ## Installation & Contributing